 Crete Itinerary – Day 5

 For the last day of your Crete itinerary, you’ll visit the one-and-only Elafonisi Beach, the pink sand beach of the island.
-Since Elafonisi is one of the beaches on Crete and has relatively easy access, it usually gets crowded mid-morning.
+Since Elafonisi is one of the best beaches on Crete and has relatively easy access, it usually gets crowded mid-morning.
 So again, plan on arriving before 9 am.
 If the first part of the beach with the rental chairs and umbrellas is too busy for you, then the other side of the dunes will bring the peace and isolation you’re looking for.
 Pack a picnic and plan on having lunch after the last beach, on your way back to the hotel.

 YOU MIGHT ALSO LIKE TO READ: Your Complete Guide to Visiting Elafonisi Beach